Vanessa-feng/BLADE/README.md

   ### Case study

-  For our case study, we utilized real oral cancer pathology imaging data from the **Erlotinib Prevention of Oral Cancer (EPOC)** trial conducted at the **University of Texas MD Anderson Cancer Center**.
+In the case study, we utilized real oral cancer pathology imaging data from the **Erlotinib Prevention of Oral Cancer (EPOC)** trial conducted at the **University of Texas MD Anderson Cancer Center**.
 This dataset includes a cohort of 136 patients along with their corresponding histology slides.
 All imaging data are annotated with spatial cell pattern information, where each cell is represented by multiple pixels.
-Here, we demonstrate the **BLADE** approach using a sample image that has been preprocessed in advance to extract distance measurements.
+Here, we demonstrate the **BLADE** approach using a sample image preprocessed in advance to extract distance measurements.

   ```R
   setwd("C:/Xin/oral_cancer/Code_Xin/BLADE_git")